SELECT A TOPIC:

 Glowforge Air Filter:

 - 46" x 29" x 12" (1168mm x 737mm x 305 mm)

 - 40 lbs (18 kg)

-What do I need to know about the Pro model’s Class IV safety rating?
+What do I need to know about the Pro model’s Class 4 safety rating?

-The Glowforge Pro is a Class IV laser because of the passthrough, so it requires safety precautions.
-Laser safety is regulated by CDRH, a subsidiary of the FDA.
-There are some stringent rules for using them in a place of work, like these OSHA guidelines.
+In the United States, Class 4 lasers are regulated by CDRH, a subsidiary of the FDA.
+There are rules for using them in a place of work, like these OSHA guidelines.

-The guidelines for safe use outside of a workplace are less clear.
-Safety glasses and warning signs are definitely required.
-Because of variations in laws and regulations, and the very high stakes, our attorneys asked us not to give out one-size-fits-all safety advice.
+Because of variations in laws and regulations, and the very high stakes, our attorneys asked us not to give out more detailed advice before our guidelines are done.